 Creative Movement: Once a week, both Play Group and Pre-Kindergarten students participate in a Creative Movement class.
 The class combines different movement challenges that teach children dance expression and basic choreographic movement and strengthen cognitive understanding of physical patterns.

 World Language & Culture

 Spanish: The Spanish Language Program focuses on the aural-oral approach to language learning.
 The classroom experience integrates rhymes, music, songs, games, storybooks, finger plays and movement.
-Our three-day program develops listening, auditory discrimination, auditory processing, speaking skills and linguistic awareness in the Spanish language in an age-appropriate manner.
+Our program develops listening, auditory discrimination, auditory processing, speaking skills and linguistic awareness in the Spanish language in an age-appropriate manner.

 Master Painter series: The children learn about each artist and their style of artwork, and then have the opportunity to replicate famous works and create masterpieces of their own.
 Each child creates a beautiful

 art portfolio that is comprised of eight unique masterpieces.
 Pre-Kindergarten children study and imitate the more modern artists of our time, including Pablo Picasso, Claude Monet and Leonardo da Vinci.

 Cultural Arts: Visiting authors, famous storytellers, instrumental and dance performers enthrall our youngest students in the classroom and in our Lower School library, while the older ones also enjoy performances in our state-of-the-art Theater from Chinese acrobatics to matinees of our Upper School performances.

 Early Childhood partners with a variety of community organizations across Long Island, including nature- and science-based programs, storytellers, dance performers, local fire departments and cultural programs.